kingsunfather/android_homework/README.md

 # android_homework
-this repo is used for submitting and updating android homework which is written in BJTU
+this repo is used for submitting and updating android homework which is written in BJTU course number A0L253Q.

 Team members are
 16301157 刘如日